Powerlearnproject/se-day1-assignment-ajewoleOlugbenga/SE_Day1_Key_Milestones.md

-**Key Milestones in Software Engineering:**

-The creation of high-level programming languages like FORTRAN and COBOL in the 1950s.
-The introduction of structured programming in the 1970s.
-The rise of object-oriented programming in the 1980s.
+Key milestones in software engineering include the development of high-level programming languages, the advent of structured programming, and the rise of agile methodologies.